dailyminiii/dailyminiii.github.io/pages/facts.md

 # Education

-[**Sep 2021 ~ present**]

-  * M.S. in Intelligent Robotics, Institute of Integrated Technology, Gwangju Institute of Science and Technology (GIST)
+[2] (Sep 2021 ~ Present) M.S. in Intelligent Robotics, Institute of Integrated Technology, Gwangju Institute of Science and Technology (GIST)

-  * Advisor: SeungJun Kim
+Advisor: SeungJun Kim

-[**Mar 2017 ~ Aug 2021**]

-  * B.S. in Mechanical Engineering, Gwangju Institute of Science and Technology (GIST)
+[1] (Mar 2017 ~ Aug 2021) B.S. in Mechanical Engineering, Gwangju Institute of Science and Technology (GIST)

-  * Advisor: Hyosung Ahn
+Advisor: Hyosung Ahn

-  * B.S.
+B.S.
 Thesis: VR Interface Design to Increase the Immersion of the Experience of Grasping Objects in a Virtual Environment

 # News